pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LUA-Scripts.md

 You can adjust a variety of settings using only your transmitter with the [Rotorflight Lua scripts](https://github.com/rotorflight/rotorflight-lua-scripts).
 They allow you to change things like PIDs, rates, filters, failsafe and governed headspeed on the field.
 Prerequisites:

-* OpenTX 2.3.12, EdgeTX 2.5.0 or newer or Ethos 1.4 or newwer on the transmitter and
+* OpenTX 2.3.12, EdgeTX 2.5.0 or newer or Ethos 1.4 or newer on the transmitter and
 * a FrSky SmartPort or F.Port receiver
 * or a Crossfire v2.11 or newer receiver
 * or an ELRS 2.0.1 or newer receiver.